yueduan/DeepBinDiff/README.md

 Please consider citing our paper if you find the code useful.

+@article{duandeepbindiff,
-Yue Duan, Xuezixiang Li, Jinghan Wang, and Heng Yin, "DeepBinDiff: Learning Program-Wide Code Representations for Binary Diffing", NDSS'2020
+  title={DEEPBINDIFF: Learning Program-Wide Code Representations for Binary Diffing}, author={Duan, Yue and Li, Xuezixiang and Wang, Jinghan and Yin, Heng}
+}

 ### Requirements: